Arpitpassi/perma-deployV1/README.md

 ## License

-This project is licensed under the [License type to be added].
+This project is licensed under the MIT license.

 ## Acknowledgements